 The people you meet: market selling

-TSL has started selling books at markets – it’s our attempt to get a fair deal for readers and authors.
+For a time TSL sold books at markets as part of our attempt to get a fair deal for readers and authors.
+Sadly, we no longer do as few cater to our model of working.

 In my experience, for shoppers markets are either exciting with innovative and varied items or ‘more of the same’ where multiple stall-holders are competing to sell the same thing.
 For the stall-holder it’s a sometimes rushed off your feet experience but more likely sitting and waiting trying not to look bored.